Amazon to eBay Dropshipping: Why You Should Avoid It

-Not so long ago, dropshipping from Amazon to eBay was a highly profitable and lucrative business model.
-The concept was simple – find a popular product on Amazon, sell it for a higher price on eBay then purchase it from Amazon and have it shipped directly to the customer.
-The difference between the Amazon price and your eBay selling price, minus any fees, was your earnings to keep.
+Not so long ago, dropshipping from Amazon to eBay was a lucrative and profitable business model.
+The concept was simple – find a product on Amazon and sell it for a higher price on eBay.
+The difference between the Amazon price and your eBay price was your earnings to keep.

 If you’ve been considering getting involved with Amazon to eBay dropshipping, this article will explain why it’s no longer a viable business opportunity.
-You’ll also find information on how to build a dropshipping business on eBay the right way, as well as a collection of answers to the most frequently asked questions.
+You’ll also find information on how to build a sustainable dropshipping business on eBay the right way.

 What is Amazon to eBay Dropshipping?